Yale Bulldogs golf: Early success

 In the fall of 1896, Yale Alumni Weekly reported that a "new game," golf, was the "rage among seniors" at the school.
 Students used hockey sticks and tennis balls to simulate golf clubs and golf balls on a "makeshift course" on campus.
 For a more "serious" game, students traveled off-campus to a complete, nine-hole course, New Haven Golf Club, that had been completed the previous year.
 The top Yale undergraduates at New Haven created an independent organization, Yale Golf Club, later in the fall.
 In November, they played their "first intercollegiate competition."
-It was against Columbia University.
-The golf team's coach during this era was Robert Pryde, a Scottish-born former cabinetmaker.
-The following year they won first national intercollegiate championship.
-Overall, during Pryde's tenure as coach Yale won another 14 NCAA championships in team golf.
-Pryde's 15 total victories is "a record that still stands."
+The match was against Columbia University.
+Yale won the event.
+In December, it was announced that Yale would discuss founding an "intercollegiate golf association" with representatives of Harvard, Princeton, Columbia, and the University of Pennsylvania.
+The first intercollegiate championship was held the following year.
+They won the tournament against Harvard 24-4.